We Don't Need Environmental Awareness, We Need Connection

 I used to be encouraged by surveys revealing that, despite all the climate crisis-denying nonsense, more than 75% of people globally wanted action.
 I don’t feel confident with such statistics any longer.
 They don’t play out in reality.

 We need to be honest about what isn’t working.
 About why extraordinary content produces likes and shares, but not change.
+We need to have serious conversations about this, now.

 The Hardest Question